BistroMD Review: Weight Loss Without Sacrificing Taste?

 There are several aspects of BistroMD’s meals that we consider unhealthy.

-The first is that the brand appears to use meat from conventionally-raised animals rather than pasture-raised animals.
-As we discussed in our Hungryroot reviews article, medical research shows that pastured meat is more nutrient-dense, and the fatty acid ratios are more optimal.
+The first is that the brand appears to source meat from conventionally-raised animals rather than pasture-raised animals.
+As we discussed in our Hungryroot reviews article, clinical studies suggest that pastured meat is more nutrient-dense, and the fatty acid ratios are more optimal.

-BistroMD’s meals also contain a number of additive ingredients we recommend avoiding for health reasons.
+Some BistroMD meals also contain additive ingredients we recommend avoiding for health reasons.

-Natural flavor is a generic term that fails to describe the specific flavoring agents used, and this ingredient is included in some BistroMD meals.
-A meta-study published in the Toxicology Research journal highlighted some potential toxicity concerns with food flavoring agents, and we recommend avoiding this ingredient entirely.
+Natural flavor is a generic term that fails to describe the specific flavoring agents used, and a meta-study published in the Toxicology Research journal highlighted some potential toxicity concerns with food flavoring agents.

-Citric acid is a preservative and flavor enhancer that’s been associated with whole-body inflammation in a series of medical case reports.
-Most consumers will likely have no issue with this ingredient, but we recommend avoiding it as a precaution.
+Citric acid is a preservative and flavor enhancer that’s been associated with whole-body inflammation in a series of medical case reports

-Overall we consider BistroMD somewhat healthier than the average American diet but we do not recommend the program from a nutritional perspective due to the questionable additive ingredients in some of their meals, and the choice to use conventionally-raised meats rather than pastured meats.
+Overall, we consider BistroMD to be somewhat healthier than the average American diet, but we do not currently recommend the program from a nutritional perspective due to the questionable additive ingredients in some of their meals, and the choice to use conventionally-raised meats rather than pastured meats.

 BistroMD Snacks Review